donovan6000/M33-Fio/README.md

 M3D Fio works in conjunction with OctoPrint's autodetect serial port and baudrate feature, so neither of those values need to be specified in order to successfully connect to the Micro 3D printer.

+Installers were made for Windows, OS X, and Linux to simplify installing OctoPrint, M3D Fio, and all their dependencies.

-If your using Windows, you can install OctoPrint, M3D Fio, and all their dependencies by running [this file](https://raw.githubusercontent.com/donovan6000/M3D-Fio/master/installers/Windows/install.bat).
+If your using Windows, you can run [this file](https://raw.githubusercontent.com/donovan6000/M3D-Fio/master/installers/Windows/install.bat) to install all of them.

+If your using OS X, you can run [this file](https://raw.githubusercontent.com/donovan6000/M3D-Fio/master/installers/OS%20X/install.zip) to install all of them.

-If your using Linux, you can install OctoPrint, M3D Fio, and all their dependencies by running the following commands:
+If your using Linux, you can run [this file](https://raw.githubusercontent.com/donovan6000/M3D-Fio/master/installers/Linux/install.sh) or run the following commands to install all of them.

 ```shell
 wget https://raw.githubusercontent.com/donovan6000/M3D-Fio/master/installers/Linux/install.sh